In this Article

 - Imaging of the blood vessels used to guide physicians during procedures such as inserting a stent

-To maintain certification, radiology technologists must complete 24 hours of continuing education every two years.
+To maintain your certification, radiology technologists must complete 24 hours of continuing education every two years.
 There are several options to earn continuing education credits, including talking classes online or in person, and attending lectures and meetings sponsored by professional groups.

 Two other organizations offer certifications for radiology technologists: the American Registry for Diagnostic Medical Sonography (ARDMS) and the Nuclear Medicine Technology Certification Board (NMTCB).